XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 2. Enable the `Build Graph on Mesh` box
 3. Click the `Rebuild Deform Graph` button
 2. Click the `Load Deform Script0` button
-3. Click the `Run Deform Script` button
+3. Click the `Run Deform Script` button, press `H` to hide the highlights for control regions
 4. Press `F6` to optimize the Gaussians to align them with the radiance field

 #### Case III: Load the Stored Deformation Process with Given Graph